-The Okanogan-Wenatchee National Forest encompasses more than 4-million acres in Washington state and stretches north to south from the Canadian border to the Goat Rocks Wilderness - a distance of about 180 miles.
+The Okanogan-Wenatchee National Forest encompasses more than 3.8-million acres in Washington state and stretches north to south from the Canadian border to the Goat Rocks Wilderness - a distance of about 180 miles.
 The forest lies east of the Cascade Crest, which defines its western boundary.
-The eastern edge of the forest extends into the Okanogan highlands, then south along the Okanogan and Columbia Rivers, and then to the Yakima River valley.
+The eastern edge of the forest extends into the Okanogan highlands west of the Okanogan River, then south along the Columbia River, and then to the Yakima River valley.
 Because of this wide geographic range, the forest is very diverse - from the high, glaciated alpine peaks along the Cascade Crest and the numerous mountain ranges extending eastward from the crest, through deep, lush valleys of old growth forest, to the dry and rugged shrub-steppe country at its eastern edge.
 Elevations range from below 1,000 ft. to over 9,000 ft.
 Precipitation varies widely - from more than 70-inches along the crest to less than 10-inches at its eastern edge.
 This of course greatly affects the forest and vegetation types across the area.

 The Okanogan-Wenatchee National Forest is most noted for a wide range of recreation opportunities.
 There truly is "something for everyone" who likes to have fun in the outdoors.

 Okanogan-Wenatchee National Forest resources provide significant public benefits in water, forage, wildlife, habitat, wood, recreation, and minerals.
 While these resources are managed under the multiple use concept to provide the public with a wide variety of benefits, an important emphasis of that management is to maintain and enhance sustainable ecosystems for future generations.

 For additional Ranger District specific information on forest resources and their management, current projects, specific locations of interest, recreation opportunities, and more, please check out the Recreational Activities, Newsroom, and Projects and Plans sections.